 We see these parallel supercomputing devices as being too important for the next phase of Earth observation.
 Just one small satellite can collect over a terabyte of data per day.
 It is needed to be analyzed on orbit so that that true insight can be delivered to customers directly and in time – Peter Platzer, CEO, Spire

-The satellites were developed under pioneer program and were designed, built, and tested at Spire Global’s factory in Glasgow, with support from the UK Space Agency.
-The parallel supercomputing devices, aboard the lightweight, shoebox-sized nanosatellites, can be programmed to both receive and process data while in orbit.
+The satellites were developed under the pioneer program and were designed, built, and tested at Spire Global’s factory in Glasgow, with support from the UK Space Agency.
+The parallel supercomputing devices aboard the lightweight, shoebox-sized nanosatellites can be programmed to both receive and process data while in orbit.

 This enables them to select high-quality data and immediately transfer it to Earth.
-The Soyuz rocket, on the upcoming launch, is anticipated to drop off satellites in three different sun-synchronous orbits.
+On the upcoming launch, the Soyuz rocket is anticipated to drop off satellites in three different sun-synchronous orbits.